sameermpm/linuxtv/README.md

 # linuxtv

-this is my insible repo for linuxtv video tutorial
+this is my ansible repo for linuxtv video tutorial